abuehl/abuehl.github.io/_posts/2026-04-20-unneeded-recompilations-when-using-partitions.md

 Our `Core` module may be a rather small example of a module using partitions, but modules were said to deliver faster builds.
-Gratuitously recompiling files that don't really need to be recompiled surely doesn't help for that..
+Gratuitously recompiling files that don't really need to be recompiled surely doesn't help for that.

 (last edited 2026-04-20)